dbos-inc/dbos-transact-py/README.md

 ```

 Save the program into `main.py`, edit `dbos-config.yaml` to configure your Postgres connection settings, and start it with `fastapi run`.
-Visit `localhost:8000` in your browser (or curl it) to start the workflow.
+Visit `localhost:8000` in your browser to start the workflow.
 When prompted, press `Control + \` to force quit your application.
 It should crash midway through the workflow, having completed step one but not step two.
 Then, restart your app with `fastapi run`.